 Step 3: Attend a Bootcamp

-You do not need a GED for cyber security bootcamps or coding bootcamps.
-You will even earn a certificate after a few weeks or months of extensive training.
+You don’t need a GED for cyber security bootcamps or coding bootcamps.
+You may even earn a certificate after a few weeks or months of extensive training.
 If you can’t afford a bootcamp, there are STEM bootcamp scholarships available that you can tap into.
 Many job titles accept bootcamp graduates and people with advanced certification.

-In a bootcamp, you will develop soft skills and get the hands-on experience you need to enter the cyber security job market.
+In a bootcamp, you’ll develop soft skills and get the hands-on experience you need to enter the cyber security job market.
 There are also some free cyber security bootcamps you can look into.
-You can attend an online bootcamp or a program in San Francisco, New York, or any other city.

 Step 4: Get a Certification

-Individuals can get a job with a cyber security certificate.
+Individuals can get a job with a cyber security certification.
 In fact, Google will hire professionals who apply to jobs with a cyber security certificate and no degree.
-If you are not sure whether a certificate is a great choice, consider what you can do with a cyber security certificate before coming to a final decision.
+If you’re not sure whether a certificate is the right choice for you, consider what you can do with a cyber security certificate before coming to a final decision.

 Individuals can get jobs with a cyber security certificate in many fields and for many major companies.
-These jobs come from top-tier businesses like Google, Mircosoft, and Amazon.
+These jobs come from top-tier businesses like Google, Microsoft, and Amazon.
 Additionally, these roles are entry-level with room to grow.
-If you are looking to climb up the ladder, then a certification is a great way to take that first step.
+If you’re looking to climb up the ladder, then a certification is a great way to take that first step.

 Step 5: Build Connections